Insomnia Treatment at Home: How the Japanese Do It?

 Relaxing Breathing Exercises to Fall Asleep Faster

-Taking slow, deep breaths is one of the easiest and most basic ways to engage your body’s natural relaxation response.
-Taking 10 deep breaths alone can slow your breath and create a sense of calm.
-If you’re looking for other breathing exercises, here are a few to try.
+Taking slow, deep breaths is one of the simplest ways to activate your body’s natural relaxation response.
+Practising deep breathing for just 10 breaths can help slow your breathing and promote relaxation.
+Below is a list of various breathing techniques you can use for practice.

-Practising these techniques prepares your body for sleep by calming the mind.
-As you adopt these exercises, consider additional strategies to achieve the deepest, most restful sleep possible.
+Practising these techniques calms the mind and prepares your body for sleep.
+As you incorporate these exercises, consider additional methods to achieve the deepest, most restful sleep possible.

 Bonus Tips for Insomnia Treatment at Home